What is a viola da gamba?

 In France, Marin Marais (1656-1728) together with the last generation of violists – Forqueray, Caix d’Hervelois, etc. – produced some of the most beautiful pages of solo music ever written.

 In Berlin, C. P. E. Bach, F. Benda and J. G. Graun kept on composing for viol at the court of Frederick the Great, mostly encouraged by the presence in the orchestra of L. C. Hesse, one of the last great virtuosi of the instrument.
 Johann Sebastian Bach wrote three sonatas for the bass viol and gave it prominent solo passagework in the St. John Passion, the St. Matthew Passion, and in numerous cantatas.
-Carl Friedrich Abel (1723-1787), friend of the Bach family, born in Germany but residing most of his life in England, is considered to be the last violist.
+Carl Friedrich Abel (1723-1787), friend of the Bach family, born in Germany but residing most of his life in England, is considered to be the last famous violist of the 18th century.

 Over the second half of the 18th century, composers composing in the new Classical style began to write complete harmonies in the upper instrumental parts.
 The practice of building the harmonies from the basso continuo line died out and with it, the need for a basso continuo group.
 Some instruments like the theorbo were no longer needed.